FarukNetworks/mcp-product-documentation/README.md

 3. **Configure Client**: Add the configuration to your MCP client
 4. **Use**: Access prompt templates through your MCP client

-The MCP server automatically handles:
+The setup automatically handles:

-- Installing Python dependencies on first run
+- Installing Python dependencies when you run the config generator
+- Generating the correct MCP configuration with absolute paths
+- Detecting all available prompt templates

+The MCP server handles:

 - Serving prompt templates as MCP tools
 - Input validation and security
 - Error handling